cstorey/blogue/posts/2013-09-30-my-little-backpressure-flow-control-is-magic.md

-When we’re designing systems that are designed to be robust against failure, it’s important to know how behaviour at your Integration points (a term borrowed from Michael Nygard’s book [Relase It!](http://pragprog.com/book/mnee/release-it)) impacts the rest of the system.
+When we’re designing systems that are designed to be robust against failure, it’s important to know how behaviour at your Integration points (a term borrowed from Michael Nygard’s book [Release It!](http://pragprog.com/book/mnee/release-it)) impacts the rest of the system.
 For example, if your database or a remote API is running slowly, then in Synchronous systems, because you (usually) have a limited number